dhall-lang/dhall-lang/standard/README.md

                              value of `t₀`.
 At least one alternative is named `x₁` with a type of `T₁`.

-let xs… in b                : A `let` definition with at least one bindings let x : A = a let xs… in b  : A `let` definition with at least two bindings

 "s"           : A `Text` literal without any interpolated expressions "s${t}ss…"    : A `Text` literal with at least one interpolated expression